Honor codes of the Bedouin

 Sharaf and ird are Bedouin honor codes.
 Along with hospitality and courage/bravery, it is one of the Bedouin aspects of ethics.
 Bedouin systems of justice are based on these honor codes, although the codes are falling into disuse as more Bedouins accept sharia or national penal codes as the means for dispensing justice.

 Muruwah

 Muruwah can be translated to 'manliness' but its meaning is more broad.
 It meant courage in battle but also called for patience and endurance in suffering and dedication to the tribe.
-This virtue required obeisance to the chief (sayid) regardless of personal safety.
+This virtue required obeisance to the chief (sayyid) regardless of personal safety.
 Duty called upon one to avenge any wrongdoing committed against him or the tribe.

 This concept worked well in lawless regions to ensure the survival of the tribe.
-The accompanying vendetta (blood-feud) that was threatened with upon the breaking of honor codes was a way of ensuring security and order in a region without central authority.
+The accompanying vendetta (blood-feud) that was threatened by the breaking of honor codes was a way of ensuring security and order in a region without central authority.